C# .NET communication with API

 0bc99b08;99;default1;1 payee;

-Notice rows starts with REQUEST and RESPONSE.
+Notice rows start with REQUEST and RESPONSE.

 REQUEST is what the request string should looks like.